Plantar fasciitis massage is one of those treatments for plantar fasciitis pain which we all gravitate to.

 It just “feels” like it should work.

-Does it?
+But does it?
 Check out the post below.

 OK, by now you’ve probably read all about plantar fasciitis treatment and looking for as much relief as you can possibly get.
+You’ve replaced your poor footwear but not ready to go all in on the night splints contraption.

 Just give me something I can do to do to help!